 The first intervention was designed to measure the effect of voter information campaigns on voter turnout and electoral outcomes.
-Similar to earlier evaluations, report cards' of local councilors' performancemeasured in terms of spending, committee membership, and meeting attendancewere published in the local newspaper, Hindustan.
-A total of 240 of the 272 municipal wards in Delhi were randomly assigned to one of two treatment groups, or a comparison group.
-Report cards of the councilors for the 58 wards in the first treatment group were to be published only before the election in 2012.
-In the 110 wards in the second treatment group, report cards for the relevant councilors were to be published both at the midterm in 2010 and again before the election in 2012.
-In order to assess whether direct provision of information amplifies the impact, newspapers were distributed door-to-door in a random subset of slums within each treatment group.
+Similar to earlier evaluations, report cards' of local councilors' performance measured in terms of spending, committee membership, and meeting attendance were published in the local newspaper, Hindustan.
+A total of 240 of the 272 municipal wards in Delhi were randomly assigned to one of two intervention groups, or a comparison group.
+Report cards of the councilors for the 58 wards in the first intervention group were to be published only before the election in 2012.
+In the 110 wards in the second intervention group, report cards for the relevant councilors were to be published both at the midterm in 2010 and again before the election in 2012.
+In order to assess whether direct provision of information amplifies the impact, newspapers were distributed door-to-door in a random subset of slums within each program group.

 The second intervention was designed to examine the effect of information provision on councilor spending and quality of public services, and whether elected officials are more responsive to additional information during election sensitive periods.
 Audits were conducted of garbage and toilet services in slums in a sample 100 wards.
 The results of these audits were then compiled into ward-level report cards, which were mailed to randomly selected councilors.
 Two rounds of audit report cards were sent: the first, in August 2011 (a non-election sensitive period) and a second in January 2012 (the lead up to the April elections).